Elmehdi-Bouhlal/devaito-documentation/docs/api-management/customers.md

 ### GET `/active-payment-methods`

-Returns a list of available payment methods for the current store.
+Returns a list of availables payments methods for the current store.

 !!! warning "Token Requirement"
     🔒 **Requires authentication**